 Knowledges, Skills, and Abilities - Considerable knowledge of the capabilities and limitations of computers and related peripheral equipment and information technology.
-Knowledge of the principles and methods used in obtaining maximum utilization of computing equipment.
-General knowledge of the particular office or business functions supported.
+Considerable knowledge of the principles and methods used in obtaining maximum utilization of computing equipment.
+General knowledge of the nature of procedures and problems in the user department.
 Ability to communicate effectively in oral and written form.
 Ability to establish and maintain effective working relationships.

-Minimum Training and Experience Requirements - Graduation from high school and three years of experience in the administration of a computer system similar to the one to be supported; or a two year technical school degree in computer technology and one year of experience in the administration of a computer system; or an equivalent combination of training and experience.
+Minimum Training and Experience Requirements - Graduation from high school and four years of experience in the administration of a computer system similar to the one to be supported; or a two year technical school degree in computer technology and two years of experience in the administration of a computer system; or an equivalent combination of training and experience.